shweta-yadav04/Track-My-DSA/README.md

 TrackMyDSA is an interactive Data structures and Algorithm application built using React js and Tailwind CSS which helps you visualize your DSA progress topic wise.

 ##  🚀 Features ##
-1. **Problem Tracking:**   Keep track of solved and unsolved DSA problems
+1. **Problem Tracking:**   Keep track of solved and unsolved DSA problems.
-2. **Progress Visualization:**   Monitor your preparation progress with intuitive charts
+2. **Progress Visualization:**   Monitor your preparation progress with intuitive charts.
-3. **Difficulty Levels:**   Categorize problems by Easy, Medium, and Hard difficulty
+3. **Difficulty Levels:**   Categorize problems by Easy, Medium, and Hard difficulty.
-4. **Topic-wise Organization:**   Organize problems by data structures and algorithm topics
+4. **Topic-wise Organization:**   Organize problems by data structures and algorithm topics.

 **Tab Interface**